rizwanniazigroupdocs/aspose-slides-cloud-java/README.md

 * Full read & write access to Document Object Model, including slides, shapes, paragraphs, portions and many others
 * Support of Aspose.Storage API

+### New Features & Recent API Changes

+#### 20.12
+* New property "HttpRequestTimeout" is added to SDK configuration.
+It allows to specify a custom timeout (in seconds) for HTTP requests made by the SDK.

+#### 20.10
+* Removed ShapeType property from BaseShape class; replaced GeometryShapeType with ShapeType property for GeometryShape.
+* Removed redundant ResourceUriElement class.
+All properties of ResourceUriElement type are changed to ResourceUri type.

+#### 20.9
+* New GetSections, PutSections, PutSection, PostSection, PostSectionMove, DeleteSection, DeleteSections methods to add, update and delete presentation sections.
+* New PostslidesHeaderFooter, PostSlideHeaderFooter, GetSlideHeaderFooter, PostNotesSlideHeaderFooter, GetNotesSlideHeaderFooter methods to manage header/footer settings for slides.
+* Replaced Categories for ParentCategories & Level properties in ChartCategory class to properly support Sunburst & Treeview charts.

+#### 20.8
+* New PostChartCategory, PutChartCategory, DeleteChartCategory, PostChartDataPoint, PutChartDataPoint, DeleteChartDataPoint methods to add, update and delete categories & data points.
+Also, DataPoints property was added to ChartCategory class.
+* New DefaultRegularFont property in ExportOptions class.

 ## Licensing
 All Aspose.Slides Cloud SDKs are licensed under MIT License.